 However, whenever the shift does occur, many experts believe the benefits are well worth the effort.
 According to ASCD.org, of 453 teachers who flipped their classrooms, 67 percent reported increased test scores, with particular benefits for students in advanced placement classes and students with special needs; 80 percent reported improved student attitudes, and 99 percent said they would flip their classrooms again next year.

-Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our white paper, So You’ve Decided To Flip Your Classroom.
+Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our white paper, The Practical Guide to Flipping Your Classroom.

 In it, we discuss the five most important technologies schools should consider when researching or implementing the flipped classroom, including: